Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Manfred Max neef and his colleagues evaluate the success of an economy in a radically different way than we do in the United States.

-*In the United States, we measure the success of the measurements of the GNP, the gross national product, which essentially is how much money is made in certain areas.*
+**In the United States, we measure the success of the measurements of the GNP, the gross national product, which essentially is how much money is made in certain areas.**

-That system shows that it's successful when the rich get richer and the poor get poorer.
+*That system shows that it's successful when the rich get richer and the poor get poorer.*

 #### Manfred Max-Neef approach to economic success is based on whether human needs are met by all of the parties in the culture.

 Since his whole system of economy is based on human needs, he's gone to some trouble to research what are the basic human needs that need to be fulfilled, if we're to have a safe, healthy, peaceful world.
-He comes up with nine needs. **the success of an economic system, as he would measure it, is how well these needs are met by the everyone in the population**.
+He comes up with nine needs.

+**The success of an economic system, as he would measure it, is how well these needs are met by the everyone in the population**.

-That really helped me because I had a list of about 50 words that I had gathered up to learn to develop my need vocabulary.
-I realized that I had several words that were Different ways of saying basically the same need and I realized he's probably right that we probably to just have about nine needs that we need to get real good at being able to express to other people. l
+That really helped me, because I had a list of about 50 words I had gathered up to develop my need vocabulary.
+I realized that I had several words that were different ways of saying basically the same need, and realized he's probably right that we have about nine needs we need to get real good at being able to express to other people.

 Let me offer you what these nine needs are Manfred Max-Neef is talking about and I'll use more of my language, than his, but here are the needs that he comes up with.

-First, **sustenance**, and by that he means the basic physical needs such as food, air, water, shelter.
+First, **Sustenance**, and by that he means the basic physical needs such as food, air, water, shelter.
 Most people that I work with, they're pretty good at expressing those needs.
 I guess we do need to learn those pretty quickly or we wouldn't survive very long.

-The next need that Manfred Max neef talks about is **safety**, protection.
+The next need that Manfred Max Neef talks about is **Safety**, protection.

-A third need **love**.
-A fourth need **empathy**.
-Fifth need **rest**, recreation play.
-Sixth need, **community** a warm community.
-Seventh need **creativity**.
+A third need **Love**.
+A fourth need **Empathy**.
+Fifth need rest, **Recreation** play.
+Sixth need, **Community**, a warm community.
+Seventh need is **Creativity**.

 And the last two needs are particularly important needs in terms of safety on our planet peace on our planet.

-The eighth need is **autonomy**.
+The eighth need is **Autonomy**.
 Look in the newspaper on any given day and see how many wars are going on over this need of autonomy.

 We human beings have a strong need to choose our own way in life, and not to have it dictated by others.
 Tell us what we have to do.
 When they do that it threatens this very basic need of ours for autonomy.
 That need is alive in us from a very early age.
 Listen in on any family that has small children and you often hear autonomy wars going on.